Manimala

-Manimala is a small town and a village in Kottayam district in the Indian state of Kerala, situated about 12 km from the nearest town Kanjirappally.
-It was declared a folklore village in 2011 by the central government to promote folklore.

 Geography

 The River Manimala is 90 km long.

 The area is mostly hilly with Kuranganmala, Varukunnu and Poovatholymala being the most important hills.
 Ponthenpuzha forest separates the village from Pathanamthitta district.

 Climate

 Manimala experiences a tropical climate with sufficient rainfalls in the months of June, July, August and October.
 Average annual precipitation here is 2820 mm.
 Humidity rises during the months of March and April.
 Average annual temperature is 31.14°C. Temperature falls during the end of year.
 The place also receives locally developed thundershowers.